fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 If you not check _Run as Adminstrator_, it will install into your user folder.
 Even if installed in Programs folder earlier!

 ### Settings per project
-Those settings are mainly per project (in _git_ terms **local**).
+Those settings are mainly per project (repository) (in _git_ terms **local**).
 One can argue to put the one or other in different levels.
 I recommend those inside the project to keep the repository as self contained as possible.
 #### gitignore
 The _.gitignore_ file controls which files **go not** into the git repository by default.
 It goes by folder with inheritance.
-If you understand the inheritance of .gitignore, you grok [FoXBin2Prg.cfg](#foxbin2prg-config) and vice versa.
+If you understand the inheritance of .gitignore, you grok [FoXBin2Prg.cfg](#https://github.com/fdbozzo/foxbin2prg/blob/master/docs/FoxBin2Prg_Internals.md#configuration-file) and vice versa.
 Very close.

 But git would not be git if one could not teach .gitignore to define the files **included**.
 Again, see pro-git.